-This recipe is a variation of fish piccata, a dish dinner made with pan-seared thin white fish fillets and white wine butter sauce with lemon and capers.
+This recipe is a variation of fish piccata, a classic dish made with pan-seared white fish and a lemony white wine butter sauce with capers.

 Jump to: